awalterschulze/blog/content/post/monads-for-goprogrammers.md

 ![Missing image of Bart Simpson on his skateboard](http://awalterschulze.github.io/blog/monads-for-goprogrammers/bartskate.jpg "separation of church and skate")

-If you want to try `monads` and other functional programming concepts in go, then you can do it using my code generator, [GoDerive](https://github.com/awalterschulze/goderive).
+If you want to try `monads` and other functional programming concepts in Go, then you can do it using my code generator, [GoDerive](https://github.com/awalterschulze/goderive).

 > Warning:  One of the key concepts of functional programming is immutability.
 This not only makes programs easier to reason about, but also allows for compiler optimizations.
 To simulate this immutability, in Go, you will tend to copy lots of structures that will lead to non optimal performance.
 The reason functional programming languages gets away with this is exactly because they can rely on the immutability and always point to the old values, instead of copying them again.